Skip to main content

 Long term objectives include the development and transformation of the Circular Economy, into a more practical system for the industrial ecosystem to navigate the twin challenges of the scarcity of technology minerals and the transitioning away from fossil fuels.

-Join us at the Perth Convention & Exhibition Centre from 2 - 4 September
+Join the conversation in Perth, Australia from 2 - 4 September

 Our site uses cookies